Tiramisioux/cinemate/README.md

 TIP!
 Connect GPIO 26 to GPIO 03 using a jumper wire, and the safe shutdown button attached to GPIO 26 will also wake up the Pi, after being shutdown.

-## Mapping iso, shutter_a and fps to default arrays
+## Mapping of iso, shutter_a and fps to default arrays

 When changing iso, shutter angle or fps using the `inc` or `dec` commands, default arrays are used.
 This can be helpful to limit the amount of possible values, making hardware controls easier to design.